rapid7/metasploit-framework/documentation/modules/post/multi/gather/maven_creds.md

 [Maven](https://maven.apache.org/) a software project management.
 This module seeks all settings.xml (Maven configuration file) on the target file system to extract credentials from them.
+Credentials are store in the <server> tag ; the module also tries to cross the identifier found with the <mirror> or
+<repository> tag in order to find the full realm the credentials belong to.

 This module was successfully tested against: